 Photo Tour Cuba- Quick Details

 - Who: maximum group size 12 including myself.
-Spouses are welcome but a maximum of 3 on this trip total only.
+Spouses or non-photographers are welcome but a maximum of 2 on this trip total.

 - Why: to learn and do photography, experience some local culture, and to have a whole lot of fun doing it in a tropical, exotic place that is Cuba!

 Cigar lady Havana – image courtesy of Anthony Pond

 I’ve explored numerous options for various things and had to make some tough decisions.
 I chose accommodation, events and schedule based on what I thought would work best for the group.
 As this is the inaugural tour you’re going to be helping me refine this tour and process for future dates and possibly other locations so I’m certainly open to your feedback along the way.
 So, here’s the scoop on the tour quote.

 NOTE: we have built this tour to stay at Casa Particulars (like a home stay or B&B) for a more authentic Cuban experience!

 Top 3 reasons you want to join us on this trip!